All India Institute of Occult Science Successfully Holds its 21st Convocation Ceremony in New Delhi - www.lokmattimes.com

 The event started with a lamp-lighting ceremony followed by a warm welcome to all the guests and students.
 Gurudev Shrie Kashyap Ji, the founder of the institute, blessed all his students with heartfelt words, love, and support.
 His presence and guidance touched everyone deeply, and many students became emotional while sharing how Gurudev personally helped them through tough times in life.

-The convocation was further graced by the presence of respected ministers who honoured the students by giving them certificates, medals, and blessings:
+The convocation was graced by the presence of esteemed government representatives, including ministers from the Ministries of Housing and Urban Affairs, Coal and Mines, and Jal Shakti, as well as a Member of Parliament.
+They honoured the students by presenting certificates, medals, and extending their best wishes for future success.

-- Shri Tokhan Sahu – Union Minister of State for Housing and Urban Affairs

-- Shri Satish Chandra Dubey – Union Minister of State for Coal and Mines

 All the dignitaries praised the efforts of the institute and encouraged the students to continue spreading the light of occult science with honesty and dedication.
 They also graced the grand certificate distribution ceremony of the Best Astrology Institute - All India Institute of Occult Science by personally handing over the certificates to the students.
 Over 1200+ students were honoured with passing certificate of respective course completion.
 They also gave their best wishes for the bright future of all the students.

-The most special moment of the event was when Gurudev Shrie Kashyap Ji made a heart-touching announcement for the students who received gold, silver, and bronze medals.
-All of them were given a special envelope, which contained a golden opportunity – the chance to become a teacher and guide others in the same field.
-This thoughtful gesture recognized the students’ hard work and gave them a proud path forward to become Gurus themselves.
+The highlight of the event was a special announcement for the students who received gold, silver, and bronze medals.
+Each awardee was given a special envelope containing an opportunity to advance their careers by becoming teachers and guiding others in the same field.
+This initiative recognized the hard work of the students and provided them with a pathway to contribute to the growth of the discipline.

-As earlier promised by founder Gurudev Shrie Kashyap Ji, the institute stood by its commitment to society.
-It was announced that students who are unable to pay fees and belong to BPL card holder families will be offered courses for just ₹1.
-It was also announced during the 19th convocation that cancer patients, who are fighting for their lives, will also be given this opportunity to study at the institute for just ₹1.
+In line with its commitment to social responsibility, the institute reaffirmed its initiative to support underprivileged communities.
+It was announced that students from BPL card holder families would be offered courses for a nominal fee of ₹1.
+Additionally, cancer patients would also be given the same opportunity to pursue education at the institute for just ₹1, ensuring that financial constraints do not hinder access to learning.

 This promise was fulfilled - and in this 21st convocation, 120+ BPL card holders and cancer patients successfully completed their courses and were honoured with certificates during the ceremony.
 Their presence and achievements added even more meaning to the event, making it a truly inclusive and inspiring celebration.
 That is why All India Institute of Occult Science is considered to be the best institute for occult science studies like astrology course, numerology course, palmistry course, vastu course, tarot course, graphology course, reiki course, etc